d12frosted/homebrew-emacs-plus/docs/emacs-client-app.md

 4. **Replace default droplet icon**:
    - Copy `Emacs.icns` to `applet.icns` in Resources folder
    - Remove `droplet.icns` and `droplet.rsrc` (created by `osacompile`)
+   - Remove `Assets.car` (created by `osacompile` on recent macOS versions)
+     - On macOS 26+, the system prioritizes icons in Assets.car over .icns files
+     - Removing Assets.car forces macOS to use the custom `applet.icns` file
    - Update `CFBundleIconFile` to reference `applet` instead of `droplet`

 ### Info.plist Metadata